CumulusNetworks/docs/content/cumulus-linux-54/Installation-Management/Upgrading-Cumulus-Linux.md

 {{%notice warning%}}
 - Cumulus Linux 5.4 and later uses a new format for port splitting but continues to support the old port split configuration in the `/etc/cumulus/ports.conf` file.
 However, NVUE has deprecated the port split command options (2x10G, 2x25G, 2x40G, 2x50G, 2x100G, 2x200G, 4x10G, 4x25G, 4x50G, 4x100G, 8x50G) available in Cumulus Linux 5.3 and earlier, with no backwards compatibility.
 If you used NVUE to configure port breakout speeds in Cumulus 5.3 or earlier, see {{<link url="Switch-Port-Attributes/#important-upgrade-information-for-breakout-ports-and-nvue" text="Important Upgrade Information for Breakout Ports and NVUE">}} for important upgrade information.
-- Cumulus Linux 5.4 package upgrade does not support warm restart to finalize the upgrade; performing an unsupported upgrade can result in unexpected or undesirable behavior, such as a traffic outage.
-The following table shows which upgrade paths support warm restart to finalize the upgrade.
+- Cumulus Linux 5.4 package upgrade does not support warm restart to complete the upgrade; performing an unsupported upgrade can result in unexpected or undesirable behavior, such as a traffic outage.
+The following table shows which upgrade paths support warm restart to complete the upgrade.

   | From   | To   | Warm Restart Mode |
   |------- | ---- | ----------------- |